About This Drug

-- Allergic reactions, including anaphylaxis, which may be life-threatening are rare but may happen in some patients.
+- Allergic reactions, including anaphylaxis, which may be life-threatening.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.

-- Inflammation (swelling) of the lungs, which may be life-threatening.
+- Thickening and/or inflammation (swelling) of the lung tissues, which may be life-threatening.
 You may have a dry cough or trouble breathing.

 - Effects on the nerves (neuropathy) may resolve within 14 days, or it may persist beyond 14 days.